umw0lverine/DSCourse-IMIM/README.md

-# CAFE School: Data Science Course
+# Data Science Course - IMIM

-The 1st CAFE School will be held from November 13th to 22nd 2019 and organized by Centre de Recerca Matemàtica.
-The School will start with the Copernicus Climate Data Store training event on 13th November in Barcelona.
-From 14th, the venue will be URH Sitges Playa Hotel.
-Sitges is located about 35 kilometres southwest of Barcelona and it is famous for its international Film Festival and Carnival.
-Located between the Garraf Massif and the Mediterranean sea, it is known for its beaches, nightspots, and historical sites.

-The core of this school consists in a series of interdisciplinary courses presented by members of CAFE, which are experts in their fields, as well as external invited lecturers, who will complement the network’s training capacity.
+he working method will be a series of master and practical classes.

+This is the repository of the lectures corresponding to **Data Science** course, that will be held from Thursday Feb 25th to March 10th, by Prof. Oriol Pujol, Prof. Santi Seguí and Prof. Jordi Vitrià (Universitat de Barcelona).
 The working method will be a series of master and practical classes.

-This is the repository of the lectures corresponding to **Data Science** course, that will be held from Thursday 14th to Friday 15th, by Prof. Oriol Pujol, Prof. Santi Seguí and Prof. Jordi Vitrià (Universitat de Barcelona).

 ## Syllabus
-+ Introduction to Data Science
-+ Python for Data Science
++ Feb 25th: Introduction to Data Science + Python for Data Science
-+ Machine learning: methodology.
++ Feb 26th: Machine Learning Methodology: Basic concepts, model evaluation, optimization.
-+ Machine learning: methods (LR, SVM, RT)
++ March 3rd: Machine Learning Models:Supervised methods (Knn, Logistic regression, SVM, Random Forest)
-+ Machine learning: methods (Deep Learning)
++ March 4th: Machine Learning Models: Deep Learning
++ March 10th: Advanced techniques: Autoencoders, non-supervised learning, explainability, causality.

 ## Prerequisites